DV

 What is the difference between BTCI and MSTY?

-BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) tracks Strategy (MSTR) with a covered call approach.
+BTCI (NEOS Bitcoin High Income ETF) tracks Bitcoin ETPs with a crypto approach, while MSTY (YieldMax MSTR Option Income Strategy ETF) is actively managed around Strategy (MSTR) exposure with a crypto approach.
 They are issued by NEOS and YieldMax respectively.

 Can I hold both BTCI and MSTY?